kbengine/kbengine/kbe/src/lib/python/Doc/library/io.rst

    The *name* can be one of two things:

-   * a character string or bytes object representing the path to the file which will be opened;
+   * a character string or :class:`bytes` object representing the path to the file which will be opened;
    * an integer representing the number of an existing OS-level file descriptor to which the resulting :class:`FileIO` object will give access.

-   The *mode* can be ``'r'``, ``'w'`` or ``'a'`` for reading (default), writing, or appending.
-The file will be created if it doesn't exist when opened for writing or appending; it will be truncated when opened for writing.
+   The *mode* can be ``'r'``, ``'w'``, ``'x'`` or ``'a'`` for reading (default), writing, exclusive creation or appending.
+The file will be created if it doesn't exist when opened for writing or appending; it will be truncated when opened for writing. :exc:`FileExistsError` will be raised if it already exists when opened for creating.
+Opening a file for creating implies writing, so this mode behaves in a similar way to ``'w'``.
 Add a ``'+'`` to the mode to allow simultaneous reading and writing.

    The :meth:`read` (when called with a positive argument), :meth:`readinto` and :meth:`write` methods on this class will only make one system call.

+   A custom opener can be used by passing a callable as *opener*.
+The underlying file descriptor for the file object is then obtained by calling *opener* with (*name*, *flags*). *opener* must return an open file descriptor (passing :mod:`os.open` as *opener* results in functionality similar to passing ``None``).

+   The newly created file is :ref:`non-inheritable <fd_inheritance>`.

+   See the :func:`open` built-in function for examples on using the *opener* parameter.

+   .. versionchanged:: 3.3
+      The *opener* parameter was added.
+      The ``'x'`` mode was added.

+   .. versionchanged:: 3.4
+      The file is now non-inheritable.

-   In addition to the attributes and methods from :class:`IOBase` and :class:`RawIOBase`, :class:`FileIO` provides the following data attributes and methods:
+   In addition to the attributes and methods from :class:`IOBase` and :class:`RawIOBase`, :class:`FileIO` provides the following data
+   attributes:

    .. attribute:: mode